 Benjamin James Bush is a Systems Science PhD candidate and research assistant at the Collective Dynamics of Complex Systems (CoCo) Research Group at Binghamton University.
 He recieved his M.S. in mathematics from CSU Los Angeles and joined the Evolutionary Studies Program at Binghamton in 2009.
 Benjamin's research is on the evolution of ideas and its technological applications, which include electronic brainstorming and interactive evolutionary computation.
 He is currently developing an agent based adaptive network model to better understand how social networks change as individuals and ideas co-evolve.
 He tweets as @BenJamesBush.

 Anthony C. Lopez received a Ph.D. from Brown University in Political Science and is Assistant Professor of International Relations and Political Psychology at Washington State University.
 His research investigates war as the product of an evolved coalitional psychology, and examines the relationship between inter-group conflict and intra-group cooperation from an adaptationist perspective.
-Anthony received training as a Research Affiliate with the Center for Evolutionary Psychology at the University of California, Santa Barbara, and he also maintains a blog that catalogues and discusses current research in these areas: www.evolutionary-politics.blogspot.com
+Anthony received training as a Research Affiliate with the Center for Evolutionary Psychology at the University of California, Santa Barbara, and he also maintains a blog that catalogues and discusses current research in these areas at www.evolutionary-politics.blogspot.com